LAION-AI/Open-Assistant/README.md

 All open source projects begin with people like you.
 Open source is the belief that if we collaborate we can together gift our knowledge and technology to the world for the benefit of humanity.

+Check out our [contributing guide](CONTRIBUTING.md) to get started.